| The Last Water JarBy Jim

 snow peaks shine --

-far from the valley footpaths of gravel and clay
+horizon mounted miragesfar from the valley footpaths of gravel and clay

-Bare feet treading Himalayan debris
+Bare feet treading Himalayan debrisspewed by monsoon torrent

 charging to the Ganga

-“We can walk to India in one day
+“We can walk to India in one day and we know about camels in Rajasthan”

 Over 600 potters live in this wide valley, in long, thatched houses